MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     GitHub Copilot Agent should start by describing its plan for refactoring each section of the ProcessOrder method.
 The plan should include a step-by-step approach for each code section that includes: moving code from the ProcessOrder method into the corresponding single-process method, replacing the extracted code in ProcessOrder with a method call, and testing the app to ensure that the refactored code works as intended.

-    The agent will also provide updates in the Chat view that describe its progress, including any issues it encounters.
+    The agent also provides updates in the Chat view that describe its progress, including any issues it encounters.
 You can interact with the agent to clarify instructions or provide additional context as needed.

     GitHub Copilot Agent usually asks for permission to Build or Run the application during the refactoring process.
 When this occurs, select the **Continue** button in the Chat view to allow the agent to proceed.